Some new perspectives on d-orthogonal polynomials: Kernel polynomials and quasi-orthogonality

 \end{corollary}

-Furthermore, by differentiating (\ref{NCC}) m times we find (\ref{NCD}) which characterizes the very classical d-OPS.
-Accordingly, all Hahn classical d-OPS are in fact very classical d-OPS, and then there is no need to introduce this appellation.
+Furthermore, by differentiating (\ref{CSR2}) $m$ times we find (\ref{CSR4}) which characterizes the very classical $d$-OPS.
+Accordingly, all Hahn-classical $d$-OPS are in fact very classical $d$-OPS, and then there is no need to introduce this appellation.